WenHaoDing/PINO-CDE/README.md

 ## Datasets

 Due to the GitHub's file size limit, we have uploaded the datasets for all three examples to Zendo.
-Users can refer to the following links:
+Users can refer to the following links.
+It is recommended that the users refer to the config files when they download the datsets.

 > [1] W. Ding, Q. He, S. J. University, P. Wang, Q. Wang, Solving Coupled Differential Equation Groups Using PINO-CDE (Toy Example) (Jun.
 2023). doi:10.5281/zenodo.8398559.